 - Widened footpaths

-Undergrounding of power

 - New paving

 - Landscaping treatments along existing roads

-- Feature node pointsEntry threshold
+- Feature node points

-- treatments
+- Entry threshold treatments

 - Road resurfacing

 - Public transport upgrades

+- Undergrounding of power lines

-- InesPublic art
+- Public art

 - Street furniture

 - Community infrastructure

 - Relevant projects in Northern Maribyrnong Integrated Transport Strategy

 The list of precinct infrastructure to be provided is not exhaustive.
 Other items may be provided as agreed between the Responsible Authority and the landowner.
 Development proposals should include any necessary studies to confirm the need for infrastructure, its design requirements and how the works and services will be delivered in a timely manner in conjunction with the development.
 Agreements made under Section 173 of the Planning and Environment Act 1987 will ensure that infrastructure works and services that give effect to the objectives and guidelines of this Planning and Urban Design Framework are provided in conjunction with development.